Nursing (BSN) Program Handbook

 8.2 Student Safety and Orientations on Practicums

-Should illness or injury of a minor nature occur in the practice setting that does not require the services of the Emergency Department, the nursing student should consult their own physician or one of the community medical clinics.
+Should illness or injury of a minor nature occur in the practice setting that does not require reporting or the services of the emergency department, the student should consult their own physician or one of the community medical clinics.

 Needle Stick Injuries